 STEP 8: Install a security camera or invest in a home security system.

 In many cases, the sight of a doorbell camera will cause a package thief to rethink their mission.
 But some thieves are bold enough to walk right up to a front door with an obvious doorbell camera in place and take what isn’t theirs.
 There is not much that police can do about a porch pirate, and often it is only worth it to report package theft if there is video footage.
-A good security camera or one of the best home security systems will allow homeowners or renters and their security monitoring company to see the thief, record their identity, call the police, and sometimes even speak to the thief before they leave the area, startling them into dropping the packages.
+A good security camera or one of the best home security systems (such as Vivint or ADT)will allow homeowners or renters and their security monitoring company to see the thief, record their identity, call the police, and sometimes even speak to the thief before they leave the area, startling them into dropping the packages.
 A 2019 study by Stickle by Stickle found that only 10 percent of porch pirates disguise themselves, with many looking right into the home’s security camera.
 Capturing the crime and its perpetrator on tape may well be the only way to apprehend them.
 There are many types of security cameras to choose from, but what is most important is that they are visible enough to work as a deterrent.
 They should also be high enough that an enterprising thief can’t just swat at them to redirect the monitoring away from their location.

 STEP 9: Add home security window and yard signs to your property.